 - The time-share or amount of time that the child spends with each parent

-Parents who are falling behind with their child support payments due to job loss or some severe situation must contact their attorney immediately about their current circumstances.
+Parents who are falling behind with their child support payments due to job loss or some severe situation must contact their Irvine child support attorney immediately about their current circumstances.
 A serious reason behind a parent’s default in child support payment will not excuse that parent from paying support until the court changes the child support order.
-Contact your attorney about missed payments and the possibility of changing the child support order due to recent developments in your life.
+Contact your Irvine child support lawyer about missed payments and the possibility of changing the child support order due to recent developments in your life.

-On the other hand, a parent who does not receive the ordered amount of child support needs to notify their family law attorney about the other party’s default or failure to provide support.
-Your attorney can make use of existing remedies for collecting unpaid child support such as a wage assignment or garnishment of the defaulting parent’s salaries or wages.
+On the other hand, a parent who does not receive the ordered amount of child support needs to notify their Irvine family law attorney about the other party’s default or failure to provide support.
+Your Irvine child support attorney can make use of existing remedies for collecting unpaid child support such as a wage assignment or garnishment of the defaulting parent’s salaries or wages.

-In Mission Viejo, California, the family law attorney at the Law Office of Landon C. Villavaso have been helping families move on with their lives by obtaining or modifying child support orders according to their needs and circumstances.
+In, California, the Irvine child support attorney at the Law Office of Landon C. Villavaso have been helping families move on with their lives by obtaining or modifying child support orders according to their needs and circumstances.
 We invite you to call us at (949) 257-5188 to learn more about how we can help you today.